Stephen D. Barnett

 Stephen D. Barnett (born c.
-1969) is an active duty United States Navy officer and career naval flight officer who most recently served as the commander of Navy Region Hawaii from 2022 to 2025, and commander of Navy Closure Task Force – Red Hill from 2023 to 2025.
+1967) is an active duty United States Navy officer and career naval flight officer who currently commands Navy Region Mid-Atlantic.
+Previously, he has served as the commander of Navy Region Hawaii from 2022 to 2025, and commander of Navy Closure Task Force – Red Hill from 2023 to 2025.
 He served as the commander of Navy Region Southwest from 2021 to 2022, and before that as commander, Navy Region Northwest from March to June 2021.

 Early life and education

 Barnett is a native of Columbia, Tennessee.
 He is an alumnus of Tennessee State University, where he received his Bachelor of Science in mechanical engineering, and Troy State University, where he earned his Master of Business Administration.
 He earned his commission at Aviation Officer Candidate School in 1991.